 World Cinema and the European Film Festival

-- Program visits three countries: Italy, Switzerland, and France—including a major city, Milan, and two resort towns: Locarno in the Italian-Swiss lake region and Cannes, France.
+- Program visits two countries: Switzerland and France—including a two resort towns: Locarno in the Italian-Swiss lake region and Cannes, France.

 - Attend, as a full participant, an entire A-level film festival on Lake Maggiore (near Lake Como/Bellagio/Milan); the Locarno festival is the most important of the summer season.